tearfulDalvik/almace-scaffolding/_app/_posts/note/2019-12-09-cloudfront-router.md

 tags: notes
 ---

 CloudFront delivers websites to users from the nearest locations.
 Meanwhile, it forward requests that are not cached or not permitted to be cached to your origin servers.
-However, it is not flexible enough and neither smart enough since it cannot automatically decide the fastest origin based on the response time from CloudFront servers, cannot differentiate original execution timeout and connect timeout, etc.
+However, it is not flexible enough and neither smart enough since it cannot automatically decide the fastest origin based on the response time from edge nodes to origin servers, cannot differentiate execution timeout and connect timeout, etc.

 ## Lambda × CloudFront
 AWS has a service called Lambda which offers a serverless script execution environment.
-When you bring it to CloudFront, with replication on each edge node, it is called Lambda@Edge.
-Then you can use a script to amend the request before CloudFront performs it to the original server.
+When you bring it to CloudFront, with replication on every edge node, it is called Lambda@Edge.
+Then you can use a script to amend requests before CloudFront sends it to the original server.
 > Lambda@Edge only supports[^1] `nodejs8.10`, `nodejs10.x`, or `python3.7` even though Go and other languages can be uploaded on the setup page.
 Besides, Lambda@Edge has only one second of execution time.

 To start, given that Lambda@Edge is a form of AWS Lambda, you can use the examples illustrated in [Building Lambda Functions with Python](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model.html).
 It is worth noticing that the parameter `event` has a structure defined here: [Lambda@Edge Event Structure](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-event-structure.html).